 \section{The modified forms of affine Hecke algebras and their generalized Ore localization}

-The purpose of this section is to introduce the modified forms for both the non-degenerate and the degenerate affine Hecke algebras of type $A$.
-Many classical results (including faithful polynomial representations, standard bases and description of the centers) for the original affine Hecke algebras are generalized to these modified affine Hecke algebras.
-The definitions of these modified forms make use of inverse limit of cyclotomic Hecke algebras and certain generalized Ore localizations with respect to some multiplicative closed subsets (cf. Appendix A).
+The purpose of this section is to introduce the modified forms for both the non-degenerate and the degenerate affine Hecke algebras of type $A$ and to construct their standard bases and faithful representations.
+The construction will make use of inverse limit of cyclotomic Hecke algebras and certain generalized Ore localizations with respect to some multiplicatively closed subsets (cf. Appendix A).